antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * Improved UI scrolling when using a virtualized ListView with a pixel scroll unit.
 [965665]
 * Fixed null reference exceptions in WPF System.Windows.Controls.ItemContainerGenerator.ContainerFromIndex.
 [966623]
 * Improved touch services.
 [971187]
+* Fixed RichTextBox spell checking issue with possessives.
+[1170165]
+* Window chrome doesn't turn black on maximize with GlassFrameThickness -1.
+[1176703]
+* Improved RichTextBox typing performance on low-end GPUs.
+[1177602]
+* Applications continue to promote touch events to click after digitizer is removed and reconnected while touching the digitizer.
+[1186170]

 WCF
 ---